kimukou26/SDLauncher/readme.md

 >SDLoader StandAlone Clone(use griffon)

 >remarks
-	The application has not been normally ended.
+	EThe application has not been normally ended.
 		Need java process kill taskmanager
+	Erun-app is twice openbrowser.
+		It is an investigating the cause now.

 >need enviroments